alperen-selcuk/githubaction-sonarqube-trivy-docker-argocd-kubernetes/README.md

 docker compose -f sonarqube.yaml up -d
 ```

-you can access sonarqube on 9000 port.
+you can access sonarqube on 9000 port. user: admin pass: admin

 after installation first you create project on sonarqube